obi1kenobi/cargo-semver-checks/CONTRIBUTING.md

 Check the actual result under `--- actual ---` and make sure that it outputted the correct witness hints\.
-Note that it may contain output for other test crates - this not necessarily an error: see the troubleshooting section for more info\.
+Note that it may contain output for other test crates - this is not necessarily an error: see the troubleshooting section for more info\.
 Once you've verified that the `--- actual ---` results are as expected, copy the actual results into the `test_outputs/witnesses/<lint_name>.output.ron` file and save\.
 Running `cargo test` should pass the `<lint_name>` test now\. **Make sure to commit and push the